superlativeinstruments/manuals.playsuperlative.com/SB01/int-ext-channel.md

 ### Internal Channel

-The `INTERNAL` track will always correspond to the internal synth "engine" of the SB01.
+The `INTERNAL` track will always correspond to and control the internal synth "engine" of the SB01.
+It can also be configured to send `MIDI` data out.

 ### External Channel

-The `EXTERNAL` track offers another control layer on top of the internal synth, allowing a second keyboard, arpeggiator, and sequencer to freely control an external device that accepts CV, MIDI, or USB MIDI.
+The `EXTERNAL` track offers another control layer on top of the internal synth, allowing a second keyboard, arpeggiator, and sequencer to independently control an external device that accepts `CV / GATE` or `TRS / USB MIDI`.

 ### BOTH Mode

-Hold the `INTERNAL` and `EXTERNAL` buttons together to enter `BOTH` mode.
+Press the `INTERNAL` and `EXTERNAL` buttons together to enter `BOTH` mode.
 While both channel LED's are lit, all button actions will now apply to both channels.

+Similarly, all keyboard inputs will apply to both channels even if they are in different modes.
+For example, different arpeggiator mode settings at the same time in each channel will respond differently to the same chord input from the keyboard.

-When a function is active in both tracks, the button will toggle between `INT` and `EXT` channel colors to reflect this.
+When a function is active in both channels, the button will toggle between `INT` and `EXT` channel colors to reflect this.
-Exit BOTH mode by pressing INT or EXT to enter an individual channel’s control.
+Exit `BOTH` mode by pressing `INT` or `EXT` to enter an individual channel's control.

+**Tip:** While using `BOTH` mode to control both channels simultaneously, the interface will follow a paradigm to prioritize action towards unifying channel states.
+For example, if one channel is in `PLAY` and another is stopped, pressing the `PLAY` button in `BOTH` mode will cause the stopped channel to start playing so they are now both in `PLAY`.
+Another press will stop both channels.

 </article>